Supermicro

-Super Micro Computer, Inc., dba Supermicro, is an information technology company based in San Jose, California.
-It has manufacturing operations in the Silicon Valley, the Netherlands and at its Science and Technology Park in Taiwan.
-Founded on November 1, 1993, Supermicro is a provider of high-performance and high-efficiency servers, server management softwares, and storage systems for various markets, including enterprise data centers, cloud computing, artificial intelligence, 5G and edge computing.
+Super Micro Computer, Inc., doing business as Supermicro, is an American information technology company based in San Jose, California.
+The company is one of the largest producers of high-performance and high-efficiency servers, while also providing server management software, and storage systems for various markets, including enterprise data centers, cloud computing, artificial intelligence, 5G, and edge computing.
+Supermicro was founded on November 1, 1993, and has manufacturing operations in Silicon Valley, the Netherlands, and in Taiwan at its Science and Technology Park.

-Supermicro’s stock trades under the ticker symbol SMCI on the Nasdaq exchange.
-Supermicro fiscal year 2022 revenues were $5.2 billion and Supermicro has 4,607 employees globally.

 History

-Formation and initial public offering

-In 1993, Supermicro began as a 5 person operation run by Charles Liang alongside his wife and company treasurer, Chiu-Chu Liu, known as Sara.
-In 1996, the company opened a manufacturing subsidiary, Ablecom, in Taiwan, which is run by Charles’ brother, Steve Liang and Bill Liang.
+In 1993, Supermicro began as a five-person business operation run by Charles Liang, a Taiwanese-American, alongside his wife and company treasurer, Chiu-Chu Liu, known as Sara.
+Prior to founding Supermicro, Liang earned a B.S. in electrical engineering from the National Taiwan University of Science and Technology and a M.S. in electrical engineering from the University of Texas at Arlington.
+Liang holds several patents for server technology and was previously the president and chief design engineer of Micro Center Computer, a motherboard design and manufacturing company, from July 1991 to August 1993.
+Liang stated that the company was able to turn a profit after six months of operation.

+The same year it was founded, Supermicro established its first European partnership with Boston Limited, a UK-based IT solutions provider, which became instrumental in launching Supermicro products into the UK and European markets.
+This collaboration has continued for over three decades, during which Boston introduced several key Supermicro technologies to Europe, including the P5EXTRA in the 1990s, the 1U Twin in 2006, and innovations such as the Supercool 1U Twin in 2007 and high-performance GPU computing systems in 2009.

+Manufacturing expansion, local and international

+In 1996, the company opened a manufacturing subsidiary, Ablecom, in Taiwan, which is run by Charles's brothers, Steve Liang and Bill Liang.
 Charles Liang and his wife own close to 31 percent of Ablecom, while Steve Liang and other members of the family own close to 50 percent.

 In 1998, Supermicro opened a subsidiary in the Netherlands.

-In 2006, Supermicro plead guilty to a felony charge and paid a $150,000 fine due to a violation of a United States embargo against the sale of computer systems to Iran.

-On March 8, 2007, Supermicro raised $64 million in an initial public offering, selling 8 million shares at $8 a share.

-In 2009, Supermicro sold about $720 million worth of computer servers and related products and employed almost 1,100 people.

-International expansion

 In May 2010, Supermicro further expanded into Europe with the opening of its system integration logistics center in the Netherlands.

-In January 2012, Supermicro opened its Taiwan Science and Technology Park, totalling $99 million in construction costs.
-Later in 2012, Supermicro debuted its 2U and 4U/Tower platforms.
+In 2012, the company opened its Taiwan Science and Technology Park, totaling $99 million in construction costs.
+The Taiwanese factory was expanded in 2019 and came online in 2021.

-In 2014, the GCIC Center Tokyo Institute of Technology’s TSUBAME-KFC supercomputer, from Supermicro, was ranked first on the Green 500 list.